digital-h-gmbh/devtools/README.md

 }
 ```

-If you don't have a config yet, create one by doing `npx eslint --init`.

 This allows for addition of custom rules in your config, if there is a need for it.
 Should there be a need to fully disable or change a rule from this configuration, please open a Pull Request.

 ### Supported Languages/Frameworks

-Currently only general Javascript and Typescript code is linted.
-In the future we want to expand to React, React Native, Angular and Node.js (with express and nest.js rules).
+Currently only Typescript code is linted.
+In the future we want to expand to also cover React, React Native, Angular and Node.js.

 ## Prettier